It’s with great pride and excitement that we present our new brand.

 • Q: How is the resident's year organized?

-A: The resident's year is organized based on the requirements set forth by ASHP.
-The year is divided into two major components: 6 months of required experiences (which include an orientation month and a research month) and 6 months of elective experiences.
-Most rotations are approximately four weeks in duration with the November/December rotation being an extended 6 week experience.
-There is the option to repeat a previous experience if the resident wishes to gain additional knowledge in a specific area.
+A: The resident's year is organized based on the requirements set forth by ASHP and resident interest.
+The year is divided into two major components: required experiences (which include an orientation month and a research month) and elective experiences.

 • Q: How are your residents evaluated?

 A: Residents are formally evaluated after each clinical experience (required and elective) through the use of an online tool called PharmAcademic that was created for use by ASHP.
-Residents are also evaluated quarterly by the RPD for overall progress towards the goals set forth at the beginning of residency.
+Residents are also evaluated quarterly by the Residency Program Director for overall progress towards the goals set forth at the beginning of residency.
 In addition to these formal evaluations, residents receive informal feedback throughout the year.

 • Q: What is the cost of living in Greenville?